-As we monitor the California wildfires that are causing hazardous conditions and evacuations throughout Sonoma County, our top priority is the safety and well-being of those impacted by the devastation.
+As always, our top priority is the safety and well-being of those impacted by these events.
 In the event of an emergency evacuation, here is a list of important documents to bring with you.

 - Driver’s licenses